 GeneCards Summary for TNIP2 Gene

 TNIP2 (TNFAIP3 Interacting Protein 2) is a Protein Coding gene.
-Among its related pathways are Immune response IL-23 signaling pathway and Interferon Signaling.
+Among its related pathways are Immune System and Interleukin receptor SHC signaling.
 GO annotations related to this gene include protein kinase binding and polyubiquitin binding.

 UniProtKB/Swiss-Prot for TNIP2 Gene